sceckert/Data-and-Culture-Fall-2024/_week2/introduction-to-the-command-line.md

 1. Open up your terminal
 2. Use `pwd` to tell us where we are
-3. Use `mkdir workspace` to create a directory (a folder) called  "workspace", and then use `mkdir ../practice` to make a directory called "practice" inside of "workspace" [*NOTE: if you are using Windows, your slash will point the other way!*]
+3. Use `mkdir workspace` to create a directory (a folder) called  "workspace", and then `mkdir workspace/practice` to make a directory called "practice" inside of "workspace" [*NOTE: if you are using Windows, your slash will point the other way!*]
 Your directory structure should look like:
 ```
 --workspace